probably-nothing-labs/denormalized/py-denormalized/README.md

 This script will connect to the kafka instance running in docker and aggregate the metrics in realtime.

-There are several other examples in the [examples/ folder](python/examples/) that demonstrate other capabilities including stream joins and UDAFs.
+There are several other examples in the [examples folder](python/examples/) that demonstrate other capabilities including stream joins and UDAFs.

 ## Development

 Make sure you're in the `py-denormalized/` directory.

-We currently use [rye](https://rye.astral.sh/) to manage python dependencies.
+We use [uv](https://docs.astral.sh/uv/) to manage python dependencies.
-`rye sync` to create/update the virtual environment
+`uv sync` to create/update the virtual environment

 We use [maturin](https://www.maturin.rs/) for developing and building:
 - `maturin develop` - build and install the python bindings into the current venv